Exarchias/exarchias/README.md

 ### Hi there 👋

 My Name is ***Robert*** and I just completed my Bachellor's Degree and I am heading towards my Master's Degree.
-Also, I am working at IKEA, and it feels awesome to work there.

 **A small tip**.
 If you wish to understand how I work, instead of looking what my zodiac sign is and "how possitively I see myself", why don't you spend a bit of time to check my work and my commits to have a clear picture about me?
 Just saying... if you are not willing to check my code, then, what are we even doing here?